Skip to content

 Laser Engraving

-On the other hand, an industrial laser engraving machine removes material to create deeper marks.
+An industrial laser engraving machine removes material to create deeper marks.
 The laser vaporizes the surface layer, producing an indentation ranging in depth from 0.002 to 0.005 inches, and sometimes even deeper, depending on the material and application.
 Because of its depth, a commercial laser engraving machine produces highly durable marks that withstand harsh conditions, including abrasion, heat, and chemical exposure.

 Industrial laser engraving is commonly used for part identification, branding, or traceability in various industries, like aerospace, automotive, and manufacturing, where long-lasting, tamper-resistant marks are essential.
 This method is particularly well-suited for metals but can also be used on plastics, wood, and other materials.
 Although engraving takes more time than etching due to the removal of material, it ensures a mark that is resistant to wear and difficult to remove.